google/ui-exp-dg/shapes/README.md

 ### Performance

 These have not been tested on a real device.
-On a simulator in debug mode (which isn't a valid comparison point but may provide a general guide as to relative performance), the UIKit approach is fastest (~60ms per frame), followed by the Kotlin + Swift "direct" case (~130ms), followed by the Kotlin + Swift using the buffer (~320ms), followed by Flutter (~400ms).
+On a simulator in debug mode (which isn't a valid comparison point but may provide a general guide as to relative performance), the UIKit approach is fastest (~320ms per frame), followed by Flutter and the Kotlin + Swift "direct" case (both ~400ms), followed by the Kotlin + Swift using the buffer (~575ms).
 It is likely that these numbers are highly misleading, however.

 ### Ergonomics